superjimpupcake/Pupcake/readme.md

-Pubcake, a micro framework for PHP 5.3+
+Pupcake, a micro framework for PHP 5.3+
 =======================================

-Pubcake is a micro framework for PHP 5.3+
+Pupcake is a micro framework for PHP 5.3+

 Usage: